 • Floor paint.

 Cover any surroundings with dust sheets before you begin painting stairs.
-If you are going to paint your stairway for the very first time and originally had carpet, look for tiny pins or staples and get them off the stairs.
+If you are going to paint your stairway for the very first time and originally had a carpet runner, look for tiny pins or staples and get them off the stairs.

 For best results, sand down the stairway.
 The stringers are usually already painted.
 If this is the scenario, depending on the condition of the stairs, you can sand them with moderate to fine sandpaper.
 A 120 grit sandpaper will do a perfect job.